yrluo/yrluo.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
 I am currently a second-year PhD student at [AIAI](http://web.inf.ed.ac.uk/aiai), [the University of Edinburgh](https://www.ed.ac.uk/).
 My research area mainly focuses on the applications of Graph Representation Learning (GRL) on Finance.

 **Some key words related to me**:
 * Statistic learning applications